jodobear/functional-js/fnJS-notes.md

 3. **`reject`**: opposite of `_.filter`; it takes a predicate and returns a collection of values that excludes values for which the predicate returned `true`.

-    This can also be achieved with a `complement` fn. `complement` is an example of a _higher-order_ fn:
+    This can also be achieved with a `complement` fn, an example of a _higher-order_ fn:
 ```js
 function complement(pred) {
   return function() {